Perspective | Anyone with an iPhone can now make deepfakes. We aren’t ready for what happens next.

 Avatarify’s terms of service say it can’t be used in hateful or obscene ways, but it doesn’t have any systems to check.
 Moreover, the app itself doesn’t limit what you can make people say or do.
 “We didn’t limit it because we are looking for use cases — and they are mainly for fun,” Aliev says.
 “If we are too preventive then we could miss something.”

-Hany Farid, a computer science professor at the University of California at Berkeley, says he’s heard that move-fast-and-break-things ethos before from companies like Facebook.
+Hany Farid, a computer science professor at the University of California at Berkeley, says he has heard that move-fast-and-break-things ethos before from companies like Facebook.
 “If your technology is going to lead to harm — and it’s reasonable to foresee that harm — I think you have to be held liable,” he says.

 What guardrails might mitigate harm?
 Wombo’s CEO Ben-Zion Benkhin says deepfake app makers should be “very careful” about giving people the power to control what comes out of other people’s mouths.
 His app is limited to deepfake animations from a curated collection of music videos with head and lip movements recorded by actors.
 “You’re not able to pick something that’s super offensive or that could be misconstrued,” Benkhin says.